1960 U-2 incident: American cover-up and exposure

-Also, because of the release of some photographs of the aircraft, there was evidence that most of the covert U-2 technologies had survived the crash.
-From this Khrushchev was able to openly embarrass the Eisenhower administration by exposing the attempted cover-up.
+To buttress his claims, Khrushchev released photos of U-2 systems.

-Khrushchev still attempted to allow Eisenhower to save face, and possibly to salvage the peace summit to some degree, by specifically laying the blame not on Eisenhower himself, but on Director of Central Intelligence Allen Dulles and the CIA: Khrushchev said that anyone wishing to understand the U-2's mission should "seek a reply from Allen Dulles, at whose instructions the American aircraft flew over the Soviet Union".
-On 9 May, the Soviet premier told US ambassador Thompson that he "could not help but suspect that someone had launched this operation with the deliberate intent of spoiling the summit meeting".
+Khrushchev attempted to allow Eisenhower to save face, and possibly to salvage the peace summit to some degree, by laying the blame not on Eisenhower himself, but on Director of Central Intelligence Allen Dulles and the CIA.
+Khrushchev said that anyone wishing to understand the U-2's mission should "seek a reply from Allen Dulles, at whose instructions the American aircraft flew over the Soviet Union".
+On 9 May, the Soviet premier told U.S. ambassador Thompson that he "could not help but suspect that someone had launched this operation with the deliberate intent of spoiling the summit meeting".
 Thompson also wrote in his diplomatic cable that Khrushchev suspected it was Allen Dulles, and that Khrushchev had heard about Senator Mansfield's remarks that Eisenhower did not control his own administration.

 Upon receiving this cable, Eisenhower, who frequently was very animated, was quiet and depressed.
 The only words he said to his secretary were, "I would like to resign."
 Meanwhile, the domestic pressure continued to mount.
 Eisenhower then accepted Dulles's argument that the congressional leadership needed to be briefed on the U-2 missions from the last four years.
 Dulles told the legislature that all U-2 flights were used for aerial espionage and had been flown pursuant to "presidential directives".
 Still, Dulles played down Eisenhower's direct role in approving every previous U-2 flight.